Do Rosemary, Lavender and Peppermint Oil Treat Hair Loss?

 Formulations

-With natural health products, it can be difficult to standardise exactly what is inside each product due to less strict regulations in comparison to prescription products.
+With natural health products, it can be difficult to standardize exactly what is inside each product due to less strict regulations in comparison to prescription products.
 What part of the rosemary plant is being used?
 The roots, bark, leaves, or flowers?
 How much is used per dose?
 When checking labels of rosemary oil, check for minimal ingredient lists, and if it says what percentage of the product is the active ingredient.

 Common available products include dried powdered extracts, alcohol tinctures, teas, liquid extract, and volatile oil (for external use only).3

-Option #2: what about Lavender oil?
+Option #2: What about Lavender oil?

 Also native to the Mediterranean, the lavender plant has been used for multiple medicinal and non-medicinal purposes.
 Notably, lavender has been deemed “possibly effective” for improving anxiety, depression, period cramps, and post-operative pain.10